threefoldtech/zos/scripts/debug_image.md

 - [virtiofsd](https://gitlab.com/muhamad.azmy/virtiofsd/): used to share a host directory for the rootfs. we are using a forked version
 - [rfs v1](https://github.com/threefoldtech/rfs/tree/v1): mounts the flist file into a directory serving as the lower layer of the overlay file system.
 - `overlayfs`: mounts a read-write layer on the rootfs

+## Install dependencies

+Use the `install_deps.sh` script to install the needed binaries.

+- cloud-hypervisor: required
+- virtiofsd: required
+- rfs1: required
+- mkdosfs, mcopy: needed to create cidata image
+- rust compiler and cargo: needed to build virtiofsd

 ## Script Walkthrough